tommythorn/anti80/README.md

 ### Properties
 - The Z80 has 16 8-bit registers.
 Using the same bits and datapath Anti80 offer 8 16-bit registers.
 - All instructions are exactly 16-bit and must be 16-bit aligned.
 It's not possible to target an unaligned instruction (JAL addresses w)
-- All instructions have optional immediate fields that can be expanded to full 16-bit with an immediately preceeding IMM10 instructions.
+- All instructions have optional immediate fields that can be expanded to full 16-bit with an immediately preceeding IMM10 instructions
 - The imm4:0/rs2 denotes a register unless the sign & imm4 & imm3 bits are set and there is no proceeding IMM10 instruction.
 That means we exchange the -32..-25 immediate values for the ability to use a register as a source, leaving just -24..31.
-Of course used IMM10 enlargen that to any full 16-bit constant.
+Of course one can use IMM10 enlargen that to any full 16-bit constant.
 - There are no condition flags
 - There are only two control flow instructions, a conditional skip-next (SKIP) and a jump-and-link (JAL) instruction (like most instruction, it can also use a register).
 JAL sets the link register r7 unconditionally.
 This means that returning clobbers the return address, but that's  should be ok.
 Skipping a IMM10 is fine, but rarely useful.
 - As subtraction with an immediate can already be done by an ADD, Anti80 uses (inspired by PowerPC/POWER) a reverse ordered subtraction (arg2 - arg1).
 As a special case with arg2 = 0 it implements negation.
 - There's currently little thought given to interrupts; it will require more support
-- The comparisons done by SKIP are still under investition.
-The full set is ne,eq,lt,ge,le,gt,ltu,geu,leu,gtu.
-RISC-V makes do with just ne,eq,lt,ge,ltu,geu because of the symmetry of the two operands means you can just swap them, but in Anti80 they aren't symmetrical.
-The current design behaves differently for comparing against an immediate (as often you can replace a `x <= k` with `x < k-1` but not in all cases).
 - LI ignores the operand that comes from the rs1 register so there's a slight inefficiency in the encoding.
 - The Z80 alu is 4 bit wide and Anti80 is fundamentally 16-bit, thus expect 4 cycles through the ALU for (almost) all instructions.
 - Anti80 follows RISC-V in many choices, but does allow a register + register load.